Bonds with Estate Puts

 These questions are some of the driving forces behind estate planning.
 As investors move from one stage of life to the next, their financial goals change.
 For many investors, the immediate concern is to generate enough current income to live on without having to considerably deplete the principal value of their assets.
 Others are anxious to preserve their estates so that they will provide for their spouses and on death ensure easy transfer of wealth to the next generation.
 Choosing the best investment alternatives to accomplish each of these goals can be challenging.

-When selecting investments to offset monthly living expenses, bonds are a popular choice since they are designed to offer predictable cash flows and a return of principal at maturity, subject to the issuers’ credit worthiness.
-There are a number of successful fixed income investment strategies that help address possible loss of future purchasing power and minimize interest rate risk.
-However, when it comes to planning for an eventual transfer of an estate and ensuring heirs will have access to funds, investors often direct their attention to insurance products rather than bonds.
+When selecting investments to offset monthly living expenses, bonds are a popular choice since they are designed to offer predictable cash flows, steady income and a return of face value at maturity.
+When it comes to planning for an eventual transfer of an estate and ensuring heirs will have access to funds, investors often direct their attention to insurance products rather than bonds.
 Since bond prices fluctuate depending on prevailing interest rate levels, investors are cautious of the fact that liquidating a bond prior to maturity may mean that proceeds from a sale will be less than the original purchase price, or par value.
-However, what some investors do not realize is that, under certain circumstances, some bonds may be redeemed at par prior to maturity.
+However, what some investors do not realize is that, under certain circumstances, some bonds may be redeemed at the greater of market price or par prior to maturity.

 When a brokered CD features a Survivor’s Option, an estate representative or executor may submit a request for redemption of the CD to the issuer in the event of the beneficial holder’s death.
 In general, the tenders should be submitted within a reasonable amount of time, but in some cases may be limited to 180 days after the beneficial holder’s death.
 Terms and conditions are fully described in the CD’s disclosure document.